hoffm/hoffm.github.com/source/_posts/2013-02-01-custom-slugs-in-rails.markdown

 > `"784-michael-hoffman"`

+(We leave the id in because we like it there!
+It makes debugging easier and it allows us to use Active Record `find` to look up objects from params.)

 Furthermore, we want our slugs to adapt gracefully to changing circumstances.
-So, if me loin changes, the slug should do...something smart.
+So, if my name changes, the slug should do...something smart.

 Getting a little more abstract, our requirements are as follows: